 In order to buy cryptocurrency on eToro, follow these steps:

 Deposit Fiat currency & Trade.

 Once you have purchased cryptocurrency, you can then use the eToro Wallet to securely store your cryptocurrency until you are ready to sell it, spend it, or send it to a friend.
-The eToro Wallet uses a multi-signature solution to keep your cryptocurrency safe, while also allowing you to transfer cryptocurrencies from the eToro platform.
+The eToro Wallet keep your cryptocurrency safe, while also allowing you to transfer cryptocurrencies from the eToro platform.

 Welcome to the wonderful world of crypto

 You understand how cryptocurrency works.
 You know the difference between the types of cryptocurrencies.
 You even know how to buy and sell cryptocurrencies on an exchange.
 What are you waiting for?
 The wonderful world of cryptocurrencies is waiting for you.
 Through this new technology, you will find a new financial paradigm that is ready to change the world.
-The only question now is, are you ready to join the party?
+The only question now is, are you ready?